-Providing an individual, wherever practicable, with adequate information relating to the benefits and risks associated with a radiation dose before exposure takes place, became a regulatory requirement under IR(ME)R 20171 (IR(ME)R NI 20182) on 6th February 2018.

-The UK radiology and radiotherapy workforce must revise local policies and procedures to assure compliance with these new regulations, to meet public expectation, and improve the experience of individuals undergoing medical and non-medical exposures of ionising radiations.
+Providing an individual, wherever practicable, with adequate information relating to the benefits and risks associated with a radiation dose before exposure takes place, became a regulatory requirement under IR(ME)R^{1-3} on 6 February 2018.
+The UK radiology and radiotherapy workforce must ensure local policies and procedures assure compliance with the regulations, to meet public expectation and improve the experience of individuals undergoing medical and non-medical exposures of ionising radiation.
 IR(ME)R duty holders should be adequately trained and entitled to provide individuals with appropriate and timely information, enabling them to understand their personal risks within the context of their benefits.

 The use of supplementary materials such as patient information leaflets and posters may help to accommodate a range of communication preferences.
-Communication processes should primarily highlight the benefit of exposure and be proportional to the risk of the dose of ionising radiation; as well as the risk of delaying, not having, or completing the procedure/treatment.
+Communication processes should primarily highlight the benefit of exposure and be proportional to the risk of the dose of ionising radiation, as well as the risk of delaying, not having, or completing the procedure/treatment.
 Conversations should be tailored to the individual.
-Scenarios suggested within this guidance document and within the World Health Organisation guidance6 serve to illustrate and support clinical practice and are intended to be used as the building blocks of such conversations.
+Scenarios suggested within this guidance document and within the World Health Organization guidance8 serve to illustrate and support clinical practice and are intended to be used as the building blocks of such conversations.

-Communicating benefit and risk information to patients is not only a statutory requirement, but the SCoR considers it to be a core component of professional practice.
-It provides an opportunity for individuals to express what matters to them, which is central to the SCoR 2018-2020 Strategy.
-12 By meeting the requirements of the ISAS Standard4 consistency in the care provided can be assured.
+Communicating benefit and risk information to patients is not only a statutory requirement, but the SoR and CoR consider it to be a core component of professional practice.
+It provides an opportunity for individuals to express what matters to them, which is central to the SoR and CoR strategies^{14,15}.
+Meeting the requirements of the Quality Standard for Imaging6 ensures consistency in the care provided can be assured.
 Finally, communicating with patients and service users about the benefits and risks of ionising radiation is integral to compassionate and values-based care.